-We are very grateful for the assistance of several retired clergy who live in the Benefice, who lead a number of services in both churches.
-We also have a curate and a trainee lay reader.
-Both of these were members of our congregation.
+We are very grateful for the assistance of three retired clergy who live in the Benefice, who lead a number of services in both churches.
+We also have an Assistant Priest, a lay reader, an Ordinand and a trainee lay reader.
 We have also in the past seen several members of our benefice go on to train as priests